EMBRYOPSIDA Pirani & Prado (crown group)

 Some information is taken from from Saxton (1910: no endothelium shown) and Mauritzon (1939a), both embryology, Jay (1968a: chemistry), Hall (1988: pollen), Dahlgren and van Wyk (1988), Gregory (1998: anatomy), Endress and Stumpf (1991), Claßen-Bockhoff (2000: detailed discussion of inflorescences), and Quint and Claßen-Bockhoff (2006b: floral ontogeny); for wood anatomy, see Carlquist (1978b).

 Phylogeny.
 The phylogenetic stucture [Linconieae [Audoinieae + Brunieae]] is strongly supported (Quint & Claßen-Bockhoff 2006a).

 Classification.
 Claßssen-Bockhoff et al. (2011) propose a tribal classification based on the phylogeny by Quint and Claßssen-Bockhoff (2006a).
 For a somewhat dated monograph, see Pillans (1947).

 Previous Relationships.
-Bruniaceae have often been linked with the South African Grubbiaceae, here in Cornales (see Hall 1987 for some references), but the similarities between the two probably reflect the fact that they grow in similar habitats and are ericoid shrubs.
+Bruniaceae have often been linked with the South African Grubbiaceae, here in Cornales (see Hall 1987 for some references), but the similarities between the two probably reflect the fact that they are ericoid shrubs growing in similar habitats.